yosriady/graphql-express-blog/README.md

-# graphql-express-example
+# graphql-express-blog

-It's an example of sipmle GraphQL server using Node.js and Express.
+An example of a GraphQL service using Node.js and Express.

 Have Node `stable` installed, then